codrin-ch/job-applications/README.md

 -   **`client/`**: Contains the Frontend React application.
 This includes the UI components, styling, and logic for user interaction.
 -   **`server/`**: Contains the Backend Django application.
 This handles data persistence, API endpoints, and business logic.
--   **`data-analyzer/`**: Contains the Go-based AI analysis tool.
-Uses Google Gemini to extract insights from job descriptions (tech stacks, red flags detection).
+-   **`data-analyzer/`**: Contains the Go-based AI analysis tool and HTTP API server.
+Uses Google Gemini to generate cover letters, research companies, and extract structured insights from job descriptions.

 ## Getting Started